scalacenter/platform/process/src/ornate/policies.md

 >
 >  #### 2.2.
 Licensing and Ownership
 >
->  1. A project that joins the Scala Platform SHOULD choose a license.
-Share-alike licenses such as the MPLv2 or LGPL are RECOMMENDED.
+>  1. A project that joins the Scala Platform SHOULD choose an open-source license.
+Share-alike licenses such as the MPLv2 is RECOMMENDED.
 >  1. All contributions to the project source code ("patches") SHALL use the same license as the project.
 >  1. All patches are owned by their authors.
 There SHALL NOT be any copyright assignment process.
 >  1. Each Contributor SHALL be responsible for identifying themselves in the project Contributor list.